Dear Diary,

 Nevertheless, I am confident.
 The two of them make a good impression on me.

-On the management front, things are also suddenly moving.
-For the first time, there is to be a team meeting.
-It is even to be held at my place so that I can be there.
-I have noted that we should perhaps have our crisis meeting in private beforehand.
-There are a lot of things to discuss that the team may not necessarily need to know in detail.
+On the management front, things are suddenly changing.
+There is to be a team meeting for the first time.
+It's even supposed to be held at my place so that I can be there.
+I remarked that we should probably have our crisis meeting in private beforehand.
+There are quite a few things to discuss that the team may not necessarily need to know in detail.
 The topic of billing.
 The subject of alcohol.
-The subject of the €7,000 bill.
-The lack of staff - not because there are no staff, but because people are being scared away.
-The subject of professional competence.
+The €7,000 bill.
+Staff shortages - not because there are no staff, but because people are being put off.
+The subject of expertise.

 But yes, if that is what is wanted, then we are happy to do it that way.
 I have no problem with that.